Public Works & Safety Board

 5G Cell Tower Deployment

 Find more info and FAQ’s about 5G Cell Tower Deployment in Fishers.
 The City has refined its process for 5G cell tower deployment.
 On August 10, 2020 the Public Works and Safety Board adopted a resolution streamlining the process for all parties involved.
-Below is highlighted from the resolution that outlines the new process.

 (a) Determination of Completion/Defects.
 Within ten (10) days of receipt of an application, the permit authority shall review the application to determine if the application is complete.
 If the permit authority determines that an application is not complete, the permit authority shall notify the applicant in writing of all defects in the application.
 An applicant that receives a written notice of incompletion may cure the defects and resubmit the application within fifteen (15) days of receiving the notice.
 If an applicant is unable to cure the defects within the fifteen (15) day period, the applicant shall notify the permit authority of the additional time the applicant requires to cure the defects.